-Eagle Creek Bank Restoration at Town & Country RV Park Feasibility Study measures for the hillslope failure on Eagle Creek.
+Eagle Creek Bank Restoration at Town & Country RV Park Feasibility Study

 Signs of hillslope failure and bank erosion have been observed near the campground on Main Branch of Eagle Creek, which is an added environmental stressor on the stream.
 The Lower Minnesota River Watershed District (LMRWD) will assess the eroding banks at the campground and determine how much sediment is contributing to the stream and what stabilization options may be feasible.